hartwigmedical/hmftools/sv-prep/README.md

 MT chromosome - currently dropped
 Variants near blacklisted regions - GRIDSS will ignore any read that overlaps a blacklisted region.
 Hence we cannot call any breakpoint which is within ~30-70 bases of a blacklisted region.
 - **Max softclip overlap** - Currently must be 30 bases of soft clip overlap.
 This may cuause us occassionally to miss 1 or 2 reads support at one end of a break junction if it is only identified at one end.

-### Performance
-- Soft clip to split reads may not be necessary on extracted files
-- ComputeSamTags could be done in extraction step
+- **Performance** - ComputeSamTags could be done in extraction step

 # Version History and Download Links
 - [1.0](https://github.com/hartwigmedical/hmftools/releases/tag/sv-prep-v1.0)